cengstro/radiometer/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Supplementary scripts for Engstrom et al., 2022
+# Supplementary scripts for manuscript ‘Seasonal dynamics and radiative forcing of red snow algal blooms in British Columbia, Canada’

 <!-- badges: start -->
 <!-- badges: end -->